jaycode/RoboND-Rover-Project/writeup.md

 2. Color thresholding: We use simple color thresholding to identify road, obstacles (including walls), and rocks.
 3. Coordinate transformations: Convert Rover coordinates into world coordinates so we may stich the views into a complete map.
 We also convert the navigable terrain into polar coordinates that we can use in the rover's navigation.

+Read the next section for the locations in the code where I applied the above steps.

 ## Notebook Analysis ##

 Each step above was first run in the Notebook to ensure it is working properly.
 In this section, I present the results with both a test image provided by Udacity and a recorded image I took from the simulator.